 Where can I find you?

 I am thrilled to have opened my home studio in the west end Junction neighbourhood of Toronto.
-My hours are Monday 10:30am - 8pm, Thursdays 8am - 12pm, Sundays 1pm - 7:30pm.
+My hours are Thursdays 9am - 12pm, Fridays 2:00pm - 8:00pm and Sundays 1pm - 7:30pm.
 Online booking is available Here.

-I will also be working at a wonderful clinic Pinpoint RMT on Tuesdays from 9am - 1pm, Thursdays from 1:30 pm - 8pm and Saturdays from 10am-5pm.
-To learn more about Pinpoint RMT click Here
+I will also be working at a wonderful clinic Pinpoint RMT located at the corner of College and Yonge St. You can find me there Tuesdays from 9am - 1pm, Thursdays from 1:30 pm - 8pm and Saturdays from 10am-4pm.

 How can I get in touch?